cultuurnet/stoplight-docs-authentication/docs/Overview.md

 ## Tokens

+API endpoints that expose private information and/or allow write access require a token to authenticate.

 Most API endpoints that require a token accept both _**client** access tokens_ and _**user** access tokens_.
 Only some few exceptions require one or the other.
 For example an endpoint to request info on the current user will always require a user access token.

 > If an endpoint accepts both client and user access tokens, you only need to provide one or the other, not both.